sunny/action_mailer_auto_url_options/README.md

 Usage with Sidekiq
 ------------------

-If you delay your emails with Sidekiq, include this middleware in your `sidekiq.rb` initializer:
+If you delay your emails with Sidekiq, include this middleware in `config/initializers/sidekiq.rb`:

 ```ruby
 require "action_mailer_auto_url_options/middleware/sidekiq"